 On my first prototype of the SI5351C Clock Generator card, I didn’t get the interrupt pin out from the IC.
 The board you can download here, has the line connected.
 So if the external reference should fail and the interrupt pin goes high, hopefully I can switch over to the onboard oscillator quick enough so the Odroid C2 board doesn’t hang.
 Still waiting on the new version of the PCB design from China to test that.

 So, what’s the result then?

 Well, I’ve been fiddling around and testing with different options.
 When leaving the Kernel Consumer turned on, I get extremely low values on the loopback statistics from NTP, but the NTPD daemon constantly updates the board frequency, so it’s not as good as just polling the PPS signal every 16 seconds in NTP.
 Here’s how the loopback statistics looks like.

 And this is when I have four machines on 1Gbit Ethernet, having a sh*tload of stress tests topping out at 22000 requests per second on the Odroid C2!
+The processor was utilising 22% of CPU load.
 So if you have clients using the normal once every 64 of 1024 seconds, it can handle a couple of hundres of thousand clients or more.

 I’m using the excellent Etherkit SI5351 library.
 To get it up and running, this is all code you need…

 // Initialize the Si5351 to use a 10 MHz clock input on CLKIN